Enterprise-AI-Vibe/AImazging2025/README.md

 ## Contributors & Partners

-This work reflects collaboration across Technology Services, academic and administrative units, and student contributors supporting the Bulldog Breed initiative.
+These outcomes reflect a collective effort led by **Technology Services**, with major contributions from **TEAM AI**, campus partners across academic and administrative units, and student contributors supporting the Bulldog Breed initiative.

 ---